 Prof. Gregory Starrett is an anthropologist of religion, with additional interests in education, globalization, and ideology.
 Dr. Starrett's major research has concerned the production and circulation of knowledge in material form.
 Working largely with Muslim communities in Egypt and the United States, he has examined how markets and schools shape and distribute knowledge about Islam.
 These processes are influenced not only by the nature of different media (from bumper stickers and books to broadcasts, computer software, and the Internet), but by state and international politics and by a globalized market in cultural commodities.
-For the past several years he has also been studying cultural perceptions of threat and fear, including the way that contemporary American writings about bioterrorism mirror classic historical and anthropological case studies of witchcraft.
+He has also studied cultural perceptions of threat and fear, including the way that contemporary American writings about bioterrorism mirror classic historical and anthropological case studies of witchcraft.
+His newest research concerns the resurgence of fascist and authoritarian politics around the world.
 Learn more on Dr. Starrett's web site.

 Dr. Coral Wayland is a medical anthropologist.
 She has conducted fieldwork in the urban, Brazilian Amazon.
 Her research explores the relationship among knowledge, power, policy and practice as they pertain to health and health care and focuses on medicinal plant use and primary health care.
 Her current research is an analysis of contemporary travel narratives written by ethnobotanists who work in the Amazon.
 This research explores the themes of gender, race/ethnicity, and culture change in these narratives.
 She is also conducting research on the impact of gender on active learning groups among students.

 Dr. Elise Berman is a linguistic anthropologist who has conducted field work in the Maya region of Central America, among orthodox Jews in New York, and most extensively in the Marshall Islands in the Pacific.
 She focuses on the politics of language, the social construction of childhood, and the role of deception in social life.
 In Spring, 2013, she was a Distinguished Guest Fellow at the Institute for Advanced Study, University of Notre Dame.
 Learn more on Dr. Berman's web site.